p-Adic open string amplitudes with Chan-Paton factors coupled to a constant B-field: The limit in the effective action with a -field

-where $G_{F}(x-y)$ is the propagator and $\partial_{1,2,3,4}$ are the partial derivative with respect to the coordinates $x_{1}$, $x_{2}$, $x_{3}$ and $x_{4}$ respectively.
+where $G_{F}(x-y)$ is the propagator and $\partial_{1,2,3,4}$ are the partial derivative with respect to the coordinates $x_{1}$, $x_{2}$, $x_{3}$ and $x_{4}$, respectively.

-The interaction term $B(\star\phi)^{3}$ in the Lagrangian has also a non-vanishing contribution to the 4-points tree amplitudes at the second order in perturbation theory.
+The interaction term $8(\star\phi)^{3}$ in the Lagrangian gives also a non-vanishing contribution to the 4-point tree amplitudes of the second order in perturbation theory.
 They are described by Feynman diagrams with two vertices located at points $y$ and $z$ connected by a propagator $G_{F}(y-z)$ and with two external legs attached to each vertex.
-In this case the amplitude is computed from the relevant part of the generating functional
+In this case the amplitude is computed from the relevant part of the generating functional:

 This expression can be written explicitly in terms of the Moyal product as